Google fires Ethical AI lead Margaret Mitchell

 A statement from a Google spokesperson about Mitchell reads: “After conducting a review of this manager’s conduct, we confirmed that there were multiple violations of our code of conduct, as well as of our security policies, which included the exfiltration of confidential business-sensitive documents and private data of other employees.”

+VentureBeat has reached out to Mitchell for comment.
+This story will be updated if or when we hear back.
 Mitchell was a member of the recently formed Alphabet Workers Union.
-Timnit Gebru has previously suggested that union protection could be a way for AI researchers to protect themselves from retaliation like the kind she encountered when a research paper was reviewed last year.
+Gebru has previously suggested that union protection could be a way for AI researchers to shield themselves from retaliation like the kind she encountered when a research paper she co-wrote was reviewed last year.

-Earlier today, Google AI chief Jeff Dean apologized if Black and female employees were hurt by the firing of former Google AI ethics lead Timnit Gebru.
-Additional changes to Google diversity policy were also announced today include tying DEI goals to performance evaluations for employees at the VP level and above.
+Earlier today, Dean apologized if Black and female employees were hurt by the firing of Gebru.
+Additional changes to Google diversity policy were also announced today, including tying DEI goals to performance evaluations for employees at the VP level and above.

-On Thursday, Google restructured its AI ethics efforts that brings 10 teams within Google Research including the Ethical AI team under Google VP Marian Croak.
-Croak will report directly to Jeff Dean.
+On Thursday, Google restructured its AI ethics efforts that brings 10 teams within Google Research, including the Ethical AI team, under Google VP Marian Croak.
+Croak will report directly to Dean.
 In a video message, Croak called for more “diplomatic” conversations when addressing ways AI can harm people.
 Multiple members of the Ethical AI team said they found out about the restructure in the press.

 “Marian is a highly accomplished trailblazing scientist that I had admired and even confided in.
 It’s incredibly hurtful to see her legitimizing what Jeff Dean and his subordinates have done to me and my team,” Gebru told VentureBeat about the decision Thursday.

-Mitchell and Gebru came together to colead the Ethical AI team in 2018, eventually creating what’s believed to be one of the most diverse divisions within Google Research.
-The Ethical AI team has published research for models cards to bring transparency to AI and how to perform internal algorithm audits.
-At the VentureBeat Transform conference in 2019, Mitchell called diversity in hiring practices
+Mitchell and Gebru came together to co-lead the Ethical AI team in 2018, eventually creating what’s believed to be one of the most diverse divisions within Google Research.
+The Ethical AI team has published research on model cards to bring transparency to AI and how to perform internal algorithm audits.
+Last year, the Ethical AI team hired its first sociologists and began to consider how to address algorithmic fairness with critical race theory.
+At the VentureBeat Transform conference in 2019, Mitchell called diversity in hiring practices important to ethical deployments of AI.

-The way Gebru was fired led to allegations of gaslighting, racism, and retaliation led to questions from thousands of Google employees and members of Congress with records of authoring legislation to regulate algorithms.
+The way Gebru was fired led to allegations of gaslighting, racism, and retaliation, as well as questions from thousands of Google employees and members of Congress with records of authoring legislation to regulate algorithms.
 Members of the Ethical AI team requested Google leadership take a series of steps to restore trust.

 A Google spokesperson told VentureBeat that the Google legal team worked with outside counsel to conduct an investigation.
-A Google spokesperson did not provide details when asked what steps the organization has taken to meet demands to restore trust made by the Ethical AI team or laid out in a letter signed by more than 2,000 employees shortly after the firing of Timnit Gebru that called for a transparent investigation in full view of the public.
+The spokesperson did not provide details when asked what steps the organization has taken to meet demands to restore trust the Ethical AI team made or those laid out in a letter signed by more than 2,000 employees shortly after the firing of Gebru that called for a transparent investigation in full view of the public.

 A Google spokesperson also told VentureBeat that Google will work more closely with HR in regard to “certain employee exits that are sensitive in nature.”
-In a December 2020 interview with VentureBeat, Gebru called a companywide memo that called de-escalation strategies part of the solution dehumanizing and a response that paints her as an angry Black woman.
+In a December 2020 interview with VentureBeat, Gebru called a companywide memo that called de-escalation strategies part of the solution “dehumanizing” and a response that paints her as an angry Black woman.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: